 Velour came to national attention in 2017, when she won season 9 of the Emmy-winning reality TV competition RuPaul's Drag Race, which was nominated for an additional 8 Emmys that same year.
 Her finale lip-sync to “So Emotional” by Whitney Houston was called “the performance of the year” by the AV Club and named one of “TV’s Best Musical Moments on Television” by Entertainment Weekly, and contributed to an increase in streaming plays of the song by 500% that summer.

 Her live performances have been called “an entirely new level of performance art” (Yahoo) and “heart-wrenching” (Billboard).
 She has pioneered the use of projection mapping in lip-synch drag performances, and is known for combining emotional pathos with theatrical stunts.
-Her first solo show, Sasha Velour: Smoke and Mirrors, begins its 2019 tour in January in Australia.
+Her first solo show, Sasha Velour: Smoke and Mirrors, begans its 2019 tour in January in Australia and New Zealand.

 Velour invested her Drag Race prize money back into “Nightgowns,” the monthly drag show she had been producing since 2015 in Brooklyn.
 Serving as its host, director, and in-house lighting designer, Velour has turned Nightgowns into one of the most esteemed live drag shows in the world, dubbed “[the] thinking queens drag show” by Time Out NY and “eclectic, wild and highly personal” by Billboard Magazine.
 Nightgowns has been produced in New York, London, and Los Angeles.
 The monthly appearance at National Sawdust in Brooklyn continues to sell out within minutes, exposing thousands of fans to forms of drag not seen on TV.